kerrydu/xtsfsp/README.md

 See the [manuscript](https://github.com/kerrydu/spxtsfa/blob/main/manuscript.pdf) for details

-The matterials posetd in this repository are under review in Stata Journal
+The materials posted in this repository are accepted in Stata Journal

 ## Requirement
  * Stata 16.1 or later version